Q Super Life Insurance

 - Financial advice support: QSuper recognises that planning for your future, your death and life insurance claims can be a stressful and confusing time.
 That is why they offer financial advice on your superannuation and beneficiaries’ entitlements.
 QSuper financial advice can help you understand your superannuation options, retirement plans, estate planning, wealth creation, salary packaging and life insurance options.

-Applying for QSuper Life Cover Policy
+Applying for a QSuper Life Cover policy

 QSuper membership is currently limited to people who work with the Queensland Government and their spouses.
 In the event that you change your job, you can still retain your QSuper Life Cover policy that you had while employed by the Queensland Government as it will automatically continue.
 It is important to note that once you close your QSuper account, it is unlikely that you'll be able to get your membership back.